mle-infrastructure/mle-toolbox/README.md

 }
 ```

 Much of the `mle-toolbox` design has been inspired by discussions with [Jonathan Frankle](http://www.jfrankle.com/) and [Nandan Rao](https://twitter.com/nandanrao) about the quest for empirically sound and supported claims in Machine Learning.
 Finally, parts of the `mle <subcommands>` were inspired by Tudor Berariu's [Liftoff package](https://github.com/tudor-berariu/liftoff) and parts of the philosophy by wanting to provide a light-weight version of IDISA's [sacred package](https://github.com/IDSIA/sacred).
+Further credit goes to [Facebook's `submitit`](https://github.com/facebookincubator/submitit) and [Ray](https://github.com/ray-project/ray).

 ## Notes, Development & Questions ❓